 Each module at CLC contains a number of lessons, each lesson will include a Set Task which is an opportunity to either put into practice the material taught in the lesson or engage in networking and building resources.
 Set Tasks are not graded.
-In addition to the Set Task is an written assignment, the assignment will sometimes ask you to report on the Set Task, and will also give you a series of questions that you will need to answer.
+However, the written assignment that follows it may sometimes ask you to report on the Set Task, in addition to the series of questions that you will need to answer (and submit).

 The assignments are considered formative assessment tasks.
 Largely we give you feedback on your answers, suggestions on where to find more information if necessary as well as assistance and guidance where required.